linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 trade is complete, which would require the trader to post additional collateral to secure the same amount

-- f financing.
+of financing.
 If the trader is already highly leveraged, it may be difficult to raise more capital without selling assets, possibly at discounted or fire-sale prices.
 Such liquidity-driven sales could push prices down in other